kenstratton/cs162_project3/README.md

 ## ▼ GUI
 GUI library Tikinter has various widgets to display GUI, and this time I used the following:
 - **Button**
-Forming the ball objects and a start button.
+Forming the ball objects and the start button.

 - **Label**
 Writing the score board on the right and the text of "Basket" at the center.